The Christopher W. Keyser Scholarship

 Keyser Law, P.A. created the Christopher W. Keyser Scholarship to provide financial support to students working towards a career in the legal field.
 Our law firm strives to positively change people’s lives by advocating for them during their most important and significant challenges.
 Great students will someday make great advocates, and we hope this scholarship program supports that endeavor.
 Students interested in applying for our schoalrship must meet certain criteria and submit an essay.

-Scholarship Information and How to Apply
+Scholarship Guidelines and How to Apply

 Applicants must write an essay between 2,000 and 3,000 words on one of the following topics: